Americans Can Live and Work Abroad for Up to Three Years With the Working Holiday Visa

 To find more eligibility information visit Ireland's Department of Foreign Affairs

-Don't let time pass you by.
-I promise you the desk jobs will be there when you come back!
+Time is ticking.
+I promise you the desk jobs will be there when you return (if you return)!

 Now that you Americans know where you can live and work abroad, where would you go?
 Let me know in the comments